sjb9774/stevesockets/README.md

 # SteveSockets
 **For demonstration and educational purposes only — this server cannot support production projects**

-A Small Socket Server Implementation in Python 3.10 with HTTP and WebSocket extensions.
+__Note: Test are not currently passing, need to be updated with recent refactor__ A Small Socket Server Implementation in Python 3.10 with HTTP and WebSocket extensions.

 ## Usage